HHMP Vaccine Clinic: 2023 COVID-19 & Influenza (Flu)

 We are a vaccination provider

 During Flu season an Influenza vaccine helps decrease Influenza risk.
 They are free for everyone in Australia without allergies or other complications.
 Flu vaccination is free for those over 65, under 5, pregnant women and those with serious medical conditions.

 Hunters Hill Medical Practice is an approved COVID-19 and flu vaccine provider.
-We have capacity of offer both the Pfizer (from 5 years of age up ), Moderna (from 18 years of age) and Novavax (from 18 years if age and up) COVID-19 vaccines depending on meeting the appropriate eligibility criteria.
-Bookings can be made using the BOOK NOW buttons or by calling reception.
+We have capacity of offer both the Pfizer (from 5 years of age up ), Moderna (from 18 years of age) and Novavax (from 18 years if age and up) COVID-19 vaccines.
+We also offer Influenza/Flu vaccines for all ages.
+Bookings can be made for the vaccine clinic using the BOOK NOW buttons or by calling 9817 2080.

 The primary course of vaccination and booster dosing depends on your immune status.